joshmcorreia/Notes/CORS.md

 # The Basics:
 1. CORS stands for [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
 2. CORS is required for the browser to send HTTP requests to another domain.
-An example of this is dashboard.acme.mil attempting to talk with rhcs.acme.mil
+An example of this is people.google.com attempting to talk with coffee.google.com
 3. There are two types of requests: [simple requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#simple_requests), and [preflighted requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#preflighted_requests)
     * Simple requests are either GET/HEAD/POST and they must follow specific Content-Types
     * Preflighted requests cover all requests that don’t fall under the “simple requests” category and are a bit more convoluted